OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/owaspaimodelv1.png?raw=true"/>

-**Summary of controls: how to deal with AI security:**
+**In a nutshell: how to deal with AI security:**
+* Implement **AI governance**
+*	**Extend security and development programs** to include data science activities especially to protect and streamline the engineering environment.
 *	**Improve regular application security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited.
-*	**Extend security and development programs** to include data science activities especially to protect and streamline the engineering environment.
 *	**Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight.
 *	**Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks.